Q: How should I start planning for an EMR or PM archive project

 Q: How do I know my archive system is complete?

 A: The archive vendor should provide a data validation step where trial archive records are created and reviewed against the original data source.
 Practices should keep their original data source as a backup in case something was missed in the archive.
 Archive vendors should maintain the ability to read that source for several years.

 Q:What are archive requirements for healthcare data that needs additional security, like mental health or addiction records?

 A: Archives typically include data based on the original system.
 Some functionality can be added by the archive vendor, however, these tend to be global in nature.
 Practices should check with their attorneys for complete information.

 Q: How should I pay for hosting the archived records?

 A: Physicians will need to keep records for up to 20 years, especially when minor patients are treated.
-Try to strike a pre-pay deal so that expenses can go back to the company and not be post tax in the years to come.
+Try to strike a pre-pay deal so that expenses can go back to the company (while it exists pre-retirement) and not be post tax in the years to come.

 Are you starting an archive project?
 Schedule time with us to discuss here.